mispp/goat/README.md

     - works currently only on postgres
 - coloring of NULL values in results grid
 - export data
-    - as c/p from the results grid
+    - c/p from results grid
+    - export dialog which re-executes query and saves data to csv
+- autosave state
+    - window size

 Todos:
-- support more database options
-    - connection manager needs to be able to handle file to actual sqlite db
 - execute query as a script
 - further improve connection manager
     - option to save or not to save password (per connection)
+    - encrypted passwords
+- settings dialog
 - autosave settings
     - e.g. height of the bottom part of tab
-- settings dialog
-- export data
 - import data
 - general code quality improvement
     - refactoring of querying (move to separate class?)